 Since this inexperience of the crew in ship handling, it would have been necessary to avoid any landing on the way, so the provisions brought aboard would have been sufficient to avoid replenishing supplies during the voyage.
 In fact, during the later Age of Sail, the typical foods brought on long sea voyages consisted of water, vinegar, wine, olive oil, molasses, honey, cheese, rice, almonds, salted flour, sea biscuits, dry legumes, salted and barreled sardines, anchovies, dry salt cod and pickled or salted meats (beef and pork).
 Fresh livestock included pigs and chickens were part of the ships provisions, and fish was readily available.

-Magellen’s fleet of ships were caught in the equatorial (red arrow) duldrums that becalmed their vessels for 38 days before drifting into a current and only 18 members of his original crew made it back to Spain
+drifting into a current and only 18 members of his original crew made it back

-2. “and had taken with us our provisions and things which had been commanded us, we did put forth into the sea and were driven forth before the wind towards the promised land” (1 Nephi 18:8).
+1740s, and Pedro de Quiros lost nearly all his crews in the century before.2. “and had taken with us our provisions and things which had been commanded us, we did put forth into the sea and were driven forth before the wind towards the promised land” (1 Nephi 18:8).

 Obviously, the course of Nephi’s ship would have been the direction of the winds and ocean currents, since his ship was “driven forth before the wind.”
 Even to the sailor of today, this statement is not as important as it would have been 1000 years ago when tacking (sailing into the wind) was first becoming understood—before that time, the direction of the wind determined the direction of travel.
 That is, in tacking a sail is like an airfoil, with the curved end (the side away from the wind) pulling the sail forward, thus one can sail into or toward the wind.
 However, when “driven forth before the wind,” the wind is behind the sail, or behind the boat, pushing the ship forward.
 In such cases, you are a prisoner to the wind, i.e., you can only move in the direction the wind is blowing, and steerage is of minimal value, meaning you could not steer the vessel in any other direction than along the line the wind was blowing.
-It is like being a kid and placing a piece of wood into gutter drain currentthe wood went where the current took it, nowhere else.
+It is like being a kid and placing a piece of wood into gutter drain current—the wood went where the current took it, nowhere else.

 This is also true of the course the water is moving, or the direction of the current.
 And since the wind drags the water across the ocean, forming currents, the direction of winds and currents, which have been known for thousands of years and mapped for several hundred, can be observed and understood.